underground-software/kdlp.underground.software/src/course_fall2022.md

 #### Course schedule

-Each number on the chart below is a scheduled course session.
+Each number on the chart below is a course session scheduled for 5:00 - 6:15 PM Eastern USA time.

 |# week|S|M|T|W|R|F|S|
 |--|--|--|--|--|--|--|--|